azifiDils/GPDetect/README.md

 |M41863 | 3 | 15.10616 | 1.64702166601606E-25 | 1.29677373810485E-20 | 5000 | -18084.0632491666 | -18031.0279927869 | -1.5211844846 | 0.1449217496 | 0.0844246696 | 110.1784446639 | 0.1113069532 | 42.0518232423 | 47.0029185959 | 27.9081213446 |
 M3943 | 1 | 39.81441 | 1.94516060715727E-25 | 1.29677373810485E-20 | 5000 | -18084.0632491666 | -18031.0901319964 | -1.5621555522 | 0.1490531951 | 0.0998462992 | 109.841378134 | 0.1113069532 | 42.0518232423 | 47.0029185959 | 27.9081213446 |

-The columns SNP, Chromosome, Position and a test statistic value (e.g. WaldStat) are mandatory for the function to work.
+However, only the columns SNP, Chromosome, Position and a test statistic value (e.g. WaldStat) are mandatory for the function to work.